-TERE are twenty quotations from Htwenty authors.
-Readers will notice that Burns, Dickens, Scott and Shakespeare are conspicuous by The omission is not due their absence. to lack of appreciation, but to the simple fact that it would be difficult to make a selection from such authors that would not instantly be recognised, especially in the case of Burns.
+ERE are twenty quotations from Readers will I twenty authors. notice that Burns, Dickens, Scott and Shakespeare are conspicuous by their absence.
+The omission is not due to lack of appreciation, but to the simple fact that it would be difficult to make a selection from such authors that would not instantly be recognised, especially in the case of Burns.